NKID00/redstone-computer-utilities/README.md

   - Read-write random access memories which stores data in outside-game files.
   - Can be connected from or to an addrbus.

-Components can be selected with the form of `<type>:<name>` where `<name>` is a case-sensitive string made of letters, numbers and underlines. e.g. `addrbus:Input1` selects an addrbus named `Input1` and `fileram:new_executable` selects a fileram named `new_executable`.
+Components can be selected with the form of `<type>:<name>` where `<name>` is a case-sensitive string made of letters, digits and underlines. e.g. `addrbus:Input1` selects an addrbus named `Input1` and `fileram:new_executable` selects a fileram named `new_executable`.
 Components belonged to different types or different players can share the same name.
 Besides, it is possible but not recommended to name a component after the name of a component type.

 ### Connections (not fully implemented yet)